DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 ## Requirements

-`conda_create_environment.sh` is available to create an environment which runs the following code (recommended to run line by line in case of problems).
+The script `conda_create_environment.sh` is available to create an environment which runs the following code (recommended to run line by line in case of problems).

 ## Dataset
 You can download the dataset using the script: "generate_dcase_task4_2022.py".
 The dataset is composed of two parts:
-- real-world data (DESED dataset)
+- real-world data ([DESED dataset][desed])
 - synthetically generated data

 ### Usage:
-- `python generate_dcase_task4_2022.py --basedir="../../data"` (You can change basedir to the desired data folder.)
+In order to download the dataset, run the command `python generate_dcase_task4_2022.py --basedir="../../data"` (The user can change basedir to the desired data folder.)

-It uses [FUSS][fuss_git], [FSD50K][FSD50K], [desed_soundbank][desed] and [desed_real][desed].
+The dataset uses [FUSS][fuss_git], [FSD50K][FSD50K], [desed_soundbank][desed] and [desed_real][desed].

 #### Real data
 The real-world part of the dataset is composed of weak labels, unlabeled, and validation data which are coming from [Audioset][audioset].

-Once you have downloaded the dataset, you will find a folder called "missing_files", containing the list of files from the real-world dataset (desed_real) which was not possible to download.
+Once the dataset is downloaded, the user should find a folder called "missing_files", containing the list of files from the real-world dataset (desed_real) which was not possible to download.
 You need to download it and **send your missing files to the task organisers to get the complete dataset** (in priority to Francesca Ronchini and Romain serizel).

 #### Synthetic data
 The synthetic part of the dataset is composed of synthetically soundscapes, generated using [Scaper][scaper].

-For more information regarding the dataset, please refer to [last year DCASE Challenge website][dcase_20_dataset].
+For more information regarding the dataset, please refer to the [previous year DCASE Challenge website][dcase_20_dataset].

 ## Training
-We provide three baselines:
+We provide three baselines for the task:
 - SED baseline
 - baseline using pre-embeddings
 - baseline using Audioset data (real-world strong-label data)